emagar/mxDistritos/README.md

 -   Remainder columns report votes cast for minor parties.

-<a id="org0e40873"></a>
+<a id="orgfea6362"></a>

-## Redistricting and *reseccionamiento* <a id="orgb210735"></a>
+## Redistricting and *reseccionamiento* <a id="org4dc58d7"></a>

 Apart from redistricting, the election board routinely adopts [changes](https://portalanterior.ine.mx/archivos3/portal/historico/recursos/IFE-v2/DS/DS-CG/DS-SesionesCG/CG-acuerdos/2016/08_Agosto/CGor201608-26/CGor201608-26-ap-6-x1.pdf) in its geographic units when *secciones electorales* become over- or under-sized.
 Variables in this set are sección-level.

 -   `split` = equals 0 for secciones that remained unchanged in the period, otherwise indicates the year sección was split into smaller units due to oversize.
 Estimation of some of the quantities reported involved re-aggregating new units into their oversized parent sección in order to preserve the full vote returns time series.
-See [code](#orgffb820e) for details.
+See [code](#org6da5873) for details.
 -   `new` = equals 0 for secciones that remained unchanged in the period, otherwise indicates the year sección was created by splitting an oversized sección into smaller units.
 Estimation of some of the quantities reported involved re-aggregating these smaller units into their oversized parent in order to preserve the full vote returns time series.
-See [code](#orgffb820e) for details.
+See [code](#org6da5873) for details.
--   `dis1994` = federal district of the 1976 map that sección belonged to at the 1994 election.
+-   `dis1979` = district the sección belonged in the 1979 map (used in the 1979 to 1994 federal elections, inclusive).
--   `dis1997` = federal district of the 1997 map that sección belonged to at the 1997 election.
+-   `dis1997` = district the sección belonged in the 1997 map (used in the 1997 to 2003 federal elections, inclusive).
--   `dis2000` = federal district of the 1997 map that sección belonged to at the 2000 election.
--   `dis2003` = federal district of the 1997 map that sección belonged to at the 2003 election.
--   `dis2006` = federal district of the 2006 map that sección belonged to at the 2006 election.
+-   `dis2006` = district the sección belonged in the 2006 map (used in the 2006 to 2015 federal elections, inclusive).
--   `dis2009` = federal district of the 2006 map that sección belonged to at the 2009 election.
--   `dis2012` = federal district of the 2006 map that sección belonged to at the 2012 election.
+-   `dis2013` = district the sección belonged in the 2018 map (used in the 2018 and 2021 federal elections).
--   `dis2013` = federal district of the 2013 map that sección belonged to; 2013 map was never adopted.
+-   `dis2018` = district the sección belonged in the 2013 map (the 2013 map was never adopted).
--   `dis2015` = federal district of the 2006 map that sección belonged to at the 2015 election.
--   `dis2018` = federal district of the 2018 map that sección belonged to at the 2018 election.
 -   `OBSERVACIONES` = character string describing changes that a sección may have suffered through time in the source;
--   `action` = character string indicates change that sección may have suffered: *merged* if it was integrated into a neighboring sección due to under-population; *split* if it was subdivided into two or more new secciones due to over-population; *new* if it was created from a split sección; *munic* if it arose to accommodate a change in intermunicipal border lines; *stateChg* if it arose to accommodate a change in interstate border lines.
+-   `action`, `action2`, `action3` = character string indicates change that sección may have suffered: *merged.to* if integrated into a neighboring sección, usually due to under-population; *split.to* if subdivided into new secciones, usually due to over-population; *split.from* if it arose from a split sección; *mun.chg* if municipal delimitations changed around the sección; *state.chg* if it arose to accommodate a change in interstate border lines.
--   `fr.to` = character string indicates whether sección arose *from* another sección (eg. after latter was split) or was incorported *to* another sección (eg. latter absorbed it when both were merged).
--   `orig.dest` = when sección was subdivided, indicates sección number(s) that arose; when sección was merged, indicates which one absorbed it.
+-   `orig.dest`, `orig.dest2`, `orig.dest3` = when sección was subdivided, indicates sección number(s) that arose; when sección was merged, indicates which one absorbed it.
--   `when` = year the change took place.
+-   `when`, `when2`, `when3` = year the change took place.
--   `color` = character string indicated the cell color in the original excel sheet (secciones that suffered contemporaneous changes shared the same color).
 -   `coment` = character string with comments (in mostly Spanish).

-<a id="org48479c2"></a>
+<a id="org57e6eeb"></a>

-# Note on electoral coalitions <a id="org4a1aa34"></a>
+# Note on electoral coalitions <a id="org7bcef20"></a>

 Electoral alliances in congressional races, which often were limited to a subset of single-member districts, are extended nationwide for analyticial convenience.
 In some cases, noted below, they are extended to a year it did not occur for the same reason.
 Details for each party follow.